geonetwork/geonetwork/docs/manual/docs/Developer/ogcapi-records-dynamic-properties.md

 # OGCAPI-Records Dynamic Properties

-This is a placeholder to be filled in later.

 Dynamic Properties are user-defined (cf. `application-ogcapi-records.yml`) set of "extra" properties (from the Elastic `IndexRecord`) that are added to the metadata records JSON `properties`.
 This is a very powerful system for customizations.

 See `OgcElasticFieldMapperConfig` (cf. `application-ogcapi-records.yml`) for how the user can configure the Dynamic Properties: